 No-bake chickpea cookie dough balls

-You can achieve amazing things with a can of chickpeas.
-Hummus is obvious.
+Chickpeas are simply amazing.
+Hummus is an obvious favourite recipe.
 Cookie dough is on the subtler side, but with a few extra ingredients, beans turn into dense, moreish bites of deliciousness.
 Of course, you can make and eat them by themselves, storing them in the fridge for an energising snack (in fact, I’d recommend leaving them in the fridge for 15-20 minutes anyway for optimal results).
 But when eaten together with the protein smoothie bowl, they take an already amazing breakfast to the next level.

 I added protein powder for a hint of extra flavour.
 It’s optional, as the chickpeas contain a lot of protein in themselves.
 Plus, you can adjust the amount of agave nectar used depending on how sweet you want them to be – I’d recommend adding a bit more if you don’t add protein powder.
-And although the coconut and almond butter I used is highly recommended (I could seriously eat this stuff by the spoonful, but using it for recipe development seems like the sensible option), feel free to swap it for any nut/seed butter of your choice.
+Also, feel free to use any nut or seed butter of your choice for this recipe.

-Chocolate smoothie bowl = a breakfast to look forward to
+This chocolate smoothie bowl is a breakfast to look forward to

 Eat this straight away, ideally as breakfast or a post-workout meal – although, pudding for dinner is never out of question!
 You can even do your preparation in the evening, store in the fridge, and jump out of bed the next morning, knowing you have chocolate waiting for you.
 The finished smoothie bowl is: